Huegoxaga/notes/python/tools-and-packages.md

 - `df.tail(10)` show the last 10 rows of data
   - If no parameter entered it will show the last 5 rows.
 - `groups = df.groupby('class')` group data by values in one column
+  - The returned object has data grouped into a list of tuple, the first element stores the group name, the second value stores the dataframe for that group
   - `groups.size()` return group sizes as a Series
   - `groups.get_group(0)` get data by group
+  - `groups.columnName` only keep that column for each group
+  - `groups.columnName.mean()` return the mean value of the column for each group
   - class group is iterable
 - `df = pd.DataFrame(myArray, index=rownames, columns=colnames)` convert 2d array data into dataframe
 - `df = pd.DataFrame(dict)` convert dictionary data into dataframe